Pros: Very low sale price. Attractive when not turned on; easy assembly, overscan turned off by default.

 Cons: Terrible image quality.
 Brightness adjustment ruins color settings.
 Not sharp enough for use as a computer monitor.
 No online connectivity.

+Last week I bought a TV based on criteria that are foreign to me: low price and thin bezel.
+The only other requirement was a screen size of about 40 inches.
+As a result, I purchased a Westinghouse UW40T8LW 40" LED edge-lit LCD panel from Best Buy—for a sale price of $329—without seeing what the picture quality is like.
 As odd as the transaction seems, it is probably a lot closer to the way many consumers approach an HDTV purchase, as opposed to the meticulous research many AVS members put into their purchases.
 Why on Earth would I do such an irresponsible thing?
-Because I needed a TV screen for my work—I was shooting a promotional video for an apartment-management company, and I needed a real TV to serve as a prop.
+Because I needed a TV screen for my work—I was shooting a promotional video for an apartment-management company, and I needed a...(read more)